grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>APIServerConfig allows specifying a host and auth methods to access the
+<p>APIServerConfig lets you specify a host and auth methods to access the
 Kubernetes API server.
-If left empty, the Agent will assume that it is running inside of the cluster and will discover API servers automatically and use the pod&rsquo;s CA certificate and bearer token file at /var/run/secrets/kubernetes.io/serviceaccount.</p>
+If left empty, the Agent assumes that it is running inside of the cluster and will discover API servers automatically and use the pod&rsquo;s CA certificate and bearer token file at /var/run/secrets/kubernetes.io/serviceaccount.</p>